top of page

 Book a Call

-Are you thinking of volunteering or do you simply have more questions about Planting Good Seeds or La Semilla Taganguera.
+Are you thinking of volunteering or do you simply have more questions about Planting Good Seeds?
 Don't be shy!
-Book a call with Nikki Andrade, our managing director for both sisters.
+Book a call with Nikki, our founder.

 bottom of page